Liberty Island and the Statue of Liberty

 “To be Let.
 Bedloe’s Island, alias Love Island, together with the dwelling-house and lighthouse being finely situated for a tavern, where all kinds of garden stuff, poultry, etc., may be easily raised for the shipping outward bound, and from where any quantity of pickled oysters may be transported; it abounds with English rabbits.”

-Just two years later; however, in 1755, the City of New York, once again took control of the island for use as a quarantine station for smallpox.
+Two years later, however, in 1755, the City of New York again took control of the island for use as a quarantine station for smallpox.

 Southern shore of Bedloe's Island.